Proton Pump Inhibitors (PPI)

 How We Can Help

 If you have suffered serious health problems after taking a PPI, you may be entitled to reimbursement for medical expenses, lost wages, and other costs.
 Attorneys at Wilentz, Goldman & Spitzer P.A. may be able to help you recover compensation if you suffered serious injuries due to taking a PPI.
-As a nationally recognized personal injury law firm and one of New Jersey’s largest law firms, Wilentz is committed to helping clients with their cases.
+As one of New Jersey's largest personal injury law firms, Wilentz is committed to helping clients with their cases.

 For a free consultation or more information about your legal options, please call the number below.
 Or, if you prefer to complete our free case evaluation form, our client relations representative will contact you shortly.